DevOnBike/Security/Sources/Main/Hashing/README.md

 It's important to note that while NIST is actively standardizing new post-quantum cryptographic algorithms (for things like digital signatures), these new standards continue to rely on the security of existing hash functions like SHA-2 and SHA-3.
 The threat from quantum computers is primarily to public-key cryptography (like RSA and Elliptic Curve Cryptography), not to symmetric algorithms like hash functions.

 Therefore, for hashing purposes in 2025, the recommendation is to continue using a member of the SHA-2 or SHA-3 families with a security strength appropriate for your application.
 For most new applications, SHA-256 or SHA3-256 are excellent starting points

+NIST Recommendation for Password Hashing
+NIST's primary guidance for password hashing is found in Special Publication 800-63B, section 5.1.1.2.
+The core recommendation is to use a key derivation function (KDF) specifically designed for password hashing.

+These functions are intentionally slow and memory-intensive to make brute-force and dictionary attacks computationally expensive for an attacker.

+Key Requirements:
+Use an Approved Algorithm: NIST recommends one-way, salted, and stretched password hashing algorithms.
+The top recommendations are:

+Argon2 (The winner of the Password Hashing Competition, often considered the strongest).
+PBKDF2 (Password-Based Key Derivation Function 2).
+bcrypt.
+scrypt.
+Use a Unique Salt: A new, unique, and cryptographically random salt must be generated for every password that is hashed.
+This ensures that two users with the same password will have completely different hashes.
+NIST recommends a salt of at least 32 bytes.

+Use a High Work Factor (Iteration Count): The algorithm must be iterated to make it slow.
+The number of iterations (or "work factor") should be configured to be as high as your server can tolerate without causing unacceptable login delays (typically aiming for a verification time between 100-500 milliseconds).
+For PBKDF2, NIST requires a minimum of 10,000 iterations, but a much higher value is strongly recommended.

+Store the Hash and Parameters: The final hash, the unique salt, and all the parameters used to generate it (like the algorithm and iteration count) must be stored together for each user.
+This allows you to verify the password later.